Ekaterina Alexandrova vs. Coco Gauff: Prediction and Match Betting Odds | China Open

 - On September 9, 2023, Gauff won her last match, 2-6, 6-3, 6-2, over Aryna Sabalenka in the finals of the US Open.

-- In her 57 matches over the past year across all court types, Alexandrova has played an average of 21.7 games.
+- Alexandrova has played 57 matches over the past 12 months across all court surfaces, and 21.7 games per match.

-- On hard courts, Alexandrova has played 33 matches over the past 12 months, totaling 22.0 games per match while winning 52.1% of games.
+- Alexandrova has played 33 matches on hard courts over the past 12 months, and 22.0 games per match.

-- In the past 12 months, Gauff has played 64 total matches (across all court types), winning 58.3% of the games.
-She averages 19.7 games per match and 8.9 games per set.
+- Gauff has averaged 19.7 games per match in her 64 matches played in the past year across all court types, while winning 58.3% of the games.

-- Through 46 matches on hard courts in the past year, Gauff has averaged 19.7 games per match and 9.0 games per set, winning 59.9% of those games.
+- Gauff has played 46 matches on hard courts in the past year, and has averaged 19.7 games per match and 9.0 games per set while winning 59.9% of games.

-- Alexandrova and Gauff each own one win in their head-to-head matches.
-The pair last met on June 22, 2023, with Alexandrova coming out on a top 6-4, 6-0.
+- Alexandrova and Gauff each have put up one win in their head-to-head meetings.
+The pair last met on June 22, 2023, with Alexandrova finishing on top 6-4, 6-0.

-- Alexandrova and Gauff have played five total sets, with Alexandrova taking three of them and Gauff two.
+- Alexandrova has won three sets against Gauff (good for a 60.0% win percentage), compared to Gauff's two.

-- Alexandrova has the advantage in 50 total games against Gauff, taking 30 of them.
+- Alexandrova has beaten Gauff in 30 of 50 total games between them, good for a 60.0% winning percentage.

-- In two head-to-head matches, Alexandrova and Gauff are averaging 25 games and 2.5 sets per match.
+- In two matches between Alexandrova and Gauff, they have played 25.0 games and 2.5 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.